wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 `$ ./fib3 testing`

-and then we inspect our registers after stepping past `repne scasb`, we should see a value in `ecx` that is *50 - ( len('testing\0') - 1 )*.
-Which effectively equals 43.
+and then we inspect our registers after stepping past `repne scasb`, we should see a value in `ecx` that is **50 - ( len('testing\0') - 1)** which effectively equals 43.
 As `repne scasb` includes the byte it is searching for in the count, we need to subtract 1 from the length of our string.
 We then subtract the result in `ecx` from our original maximum length of 50 to find the actual length of the string that we want to print.

 This gives **50 - 43 = 7** and is what the following lines do: